 I had a guest post go up over on Jasmine Maria this week, with 7 tips for solo travel.
 If you’ve had an interest in solo travel, but are a little apprehensive, I totally get where you’re coming from!
 I was to.
 So I compiled some of the things I learned through my first solo travel experience to share!
 I plan to have more posts ready to go here next week.
 I needed a little bit of time to work on some projects and get some breathing room in my schedule.
 And it was unintentional, but that’s the perfect segue into my book review for today!

 Note – I received a copy of the book from the publisher through TLC Book Tours in exchange for an honest review.
-No affiliate links were used in this post.
 All thoughts and opinions are my own.